πŸ§‘β€πŸ’» Structure From Motion

 Chapter 4: Bundle Adjustment

-A low-density point cloud looks nice, but you what looks even better?
-A high-density point cloud!
-Here we multiply the points and fill the gaps in between.
+A low-density point cloud looks nice, but you know what looks even better?
+A high density point cloud!
+Here we multiply the points and fill in the gaps between them.

 πŸ“– Estimated reading time: 3 minutes